Raja-s-k/amfoss-tasks/task-02/SOLUTION.md

 **git commit** - used to move the changes made in the local directory to the remote directory.

-**git push** - used to upload the files form the local directory to remote directory.
+**git push** - used to upload the files form local directory to remote directory.